aa-ag/launchurls/README.md

 #### TO DO

-- check how to save chronologically
+- last shortened url bug